July 15, 2020

 Preventing Auto-Pedestrian Accidents

 It’s important for both pedestrians and drivers to be aware of their surroundings when out and about.
+Roughly 76% of pedestrian fatalities occur at night due to factors such as inadequate street lighting and pedestrians wearing dark clothing.
+Using the sidewalk whenever possible is crucial for pedestrian safety, especially in areas where road conditions or distracted driving increase vulnerability.
 Pedestrians are almost always at a higher risk simply due to the size and weight of a vehicle.

 Maintain Visibility

 While driving, it is imperative that drivers turn on their headlights an hour before dusk to ensure they are seen by others on the road, including pedestrians.
+Pedestrians looking at phones lose 95% of their field of vision, making it much harder to notice oncoming vehicles or hazards.
 Headlights should also be on after the sun begins to rise in the morning as well as during any adverse weather, such as rain, snow, or fog.
 Pedestrians should avoid wearing darker colors to ensure drivers on the road can see them.
 Wearing white and/or reflective garments can help avoid a pedestrian accident.

 Utilize Crosswalks

 Pedestrians should always look for a crosswalk to use when crossing a busy street, rather than jaywalking.
+It is crucial to obey the red light and other traffic signals when crossing to prevent accidents and ensure safety.
 Most cities and urban metro areas have dedicated crosswalks with painted lines, streetlights, and signs to alert drivers to pedestrians nearby.
 When there is a button to push for a stoplight, it’s important for pedestrians to ensure they wait until it is safe to walk across the road.
 At the same time, drivers must also watch for crosswalks to remain aware of anyone who may cross a street or busy intersection.

 Follow Posted Speed Limits

-Drivers should always drive the posted speed limit while behind the wheel; unfortunately, this doesn’t always happen.
-When drivers exceed the speed limit, it can put other drivers and pedestrians in harm’s way.
+Drivers should always drive the posted speed limit while behind the wheel; unfortunately, this doesn't always happen.
+When drivers exceed the speed limit, it can put other drivers and pedestrians in harm's way and may lead to serious injury claims that require help from a seasoned Baytown personal injury lawyer.
 In the event roads are wet or icy due to the weather, drivers should decrease their speed, as slick conditions can increase vehicle speed, decreasing their ability to stop quickly.

 Experienced Houston Pedestrian Accident Attorneys

-Unfortunately, pedestrian accidents happen more often than they should.
+Pedestrian accidents are often caused by a driver's negligence, making legal accountability and compensation critical for victims.
+Determining fault in auto pedestrian accidents is essential, as it directly impacts liability, damages, and the ability to recover compensation.
 These incidents can be incredibly devastating and cause injury or death to victims.
 At Ramsey Law Group, we assist clients in seeking compensation for a driver’s negligent actions.
 We have the knowledge, skill and resources to pursue your claim.
-In the last pedestrian accident our attorneys litigated, the jury returned a verdict for $43,600,000 in favor of our injured client.
+In the last pedestrian accident our attorneys litigated, the jury returned a significant verdict for $43,600,000 in favor of our injured client.

 That verdict was the #1 auto-pedestrian verdict for the State of Texas in 2017 and was listed as a Top 50 Verdict in the United States the same year.